RFP2212-Toy-Story/atelier/README.md

 - create a local file `.env` using `example.env` as a template.
   - It is listed in the `.gitignore` file and thus will not be added to Git's source control
   - Populate this new `.env` file with the required values for your local machine
+- from the project root, run the shell-script `./dev/set-up-hooks.sh`

 # Running the Client and Server:
 - In two separate terminals, run the following commands: